n-WN/my-stars/README.md

 *   [tiann/KernelSU](https://github.com/tiann/KernelSU) - A Kernel based root solution for Android

-*   [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
-USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱

 ## JavaScript

 *   [chartjs/Chart.js](https://github.com/chartjs/Chart.js) - Simple HTML5 Charts using the \<canvas> tag